Jim Martin (puppeteer)

-Jim Martin is an American puppeteer, best known for his roles on Sesame Street.
+Jim Martin is an American puppeteer and director, best known for his roles on Sesame Street.
 As part of the cast, he has won an Emmy Award.
 He has been nominated multiple times, and won for "Outstanding Achievement in Costume Design/Styling" at the Emmys, also for Sesame Street.

 Career

 In the 1970s, Martin puppeteered a character in another local show, Adventure Time.

 Martin performed as one of the main puppet characters on the live-action/animated kids TV series The Great Space Coaster (1981–1986) as Gary Gnu - "This is Gary Gnu, your no-gnews gnews reporter" and as the villain M.T.
 Promises.

 Martin was a producer and director on the show Johnny and the Sprites, and is the creator and owner of the Anybody Pupplets.

 At the Visitors Center of Herr's Corporation in Nottingham, Pennsylvania, Martin's work as Chipper was featured in the film used to preview visitors for the snack factory tour.

 His present venture is called Costume Armour, Inc.